ear-dev/robeson/neighborhood_opposition.md

 - See reference sheets A-2.1 and A-3.01

 ### Tree and Environmental Impact
-- Requires removal of several mature trees on site
-- Will likely kill a very large tree located on 22 Robeson Street's parcel
-- Images provided by City Realty show a large tree remaining along the property line between 18 Robeson and 16R Robeson that will likely be removed or killed during construction
-- Further loss of privacy for Rocky Nook residents and 16R Robeson
+- Further loss of privacy for Rocky Nook and Robeson Street residents
+- Additional density, with associated noise, parking and other issues
+- No clear drainage plan; disruption of natural aquaduct running through the puddingstone hill
+- Likely drainage issues for 16 and 16 R Robeson, as well as 17 Rocky Nook Terrace

 ### Terrain and Site Plan Concerns
 - Low confidence in City Realty's depiction of the building and site layout
 - Misrepresentation of the terrain and steep slope of pudding rock along the property line
 - Plans fail to show terrain beyond the retaining walls (see sheets A-3.00, A-3.01, A-3.02, A-2.1)
 - Unclear handling of slope between building and 17 Rocky Nook parcel
-- No clear drainage plan; disruption of natural aquaduct running through the puddingstone hill
 - Maximum elevation shown as 114', but this appears to be at the retaining wall, not the property line
 - Sheet A-3.02 shows elevation maxing at 114' behind parking area, falling short of property line